denysy1/lifts-tracker/README.md

 # Lifts Tracker
-Lifts Tracker is a Progressive Web App (PWA) designed to help you asynchronously track your workouts and follow the 5/3/1 periodization scheme for the four main lifts independently of one another.
-The app incorporated autoregulation and automated deload week scheduling.
+Lifts Tracker is a Progressive Web App (PWA) designed to give you a flexible way to track your progress in the 5/3/1 program, without needing to follow a strict schedule.
+It supports asynchronous tracking of the four main lifts, incorporating autoregulation and automated deload week scheduling.

 ## Mobile Installation Instructions